ISAC Annual Summit 2026 Banner

 9:35 am Eastern

-General Session – From Vision to Reality: How Florida is Ensuring Stable State Funding for Local Government Cybersecurity Programs
+General Session – Local Perspectives: How Florida is Ensuring Stable State-Funding for Local Government Cybersecurity Programs

+Across the nation, local governments face increasingly sophisticated cybersecurity threats without the corresponding resources to defend against them.
 The State of Florida is breaking new ground by advancing landmark legislation establishing a dedicated statewide appropriation to strengthen cybersecurity programs, tools, and services specifically for counties, cities, school districts, and special districts.
-This session brings together local government leadership who championed the effort and state legislators who sponsored and shaped the bill, offering attendees rare insights into how policy, advocacy, and operational needs can converge to produce a transformative funding model for local governments.
+This session brings together local government leadership who championed the effort and state legislators who sponsored and shaped the bill; offering attendees rare insights into how policy, advocacy, and operational needs can converge to produce a transformative funding model for local governments.

 10:05 am Eastern